bakwc/PySyncObj/README.md

 	def getCounter(self):
 		return self.__counter
 ```
 And thats all!
 Now you can call `incCounter` on `serverA`, and check counter value on `serverB` - they will be synchronized.
-You can look at [examples](https://github.com/bakwc/PySyncObj/tree/master/examples) and [test_syncobj.py](https://github.com/bakwc/PySyncObj/blob/master/test_syncobj.py) for more use-cases or read [api documentation](http://pysyncobj.readthedocs.io).
+You can look at [examples](https://github.com/bakwc/PySyncObj/tree/master/examples) and [test_syncobj.py](https://github.com/bakwc/PySyncObj/blob/master/test_syncobj.py) for more use-cases or read [API documentation](http://pysyncobj.readthedocs.io).

 ## Performance
 ![15K rps on 3 nodes; 14K rps on 7 nodes;](http://pastexen.com/i/Ge3lnrM1OY.png "RPS vs Cluster Size")